What is an annuity rate?

 Annuities are also partly funded by government bonds (known as gilts) which insurers buy.

 In return, the government pays the insurers a fixed amount of interest, which is tied to the base rate and inflation.
-So when the base rate and inflation are low, gilts are worth less, causing annuity rates to fall.
+So when the base rate and inflation are low, gilts become more expensive and the rates of interest (or yield) falls.